The Tholian Web: Popular culture

-In 1997 it became known that United States Customs investigators had used the name "Tholian Web" for a technique for embroiling child porn enthusiasts in internet conversations to trick them into illegal activity.
+In 1997 it became known that United States Customs investigators had used the name Tholian Web for a sting operation designed to root out and arrest child porn criminals.

 By 1997 it had triggered hundreds of prosecutions.

 In 2010 Gerry W. Beyer, of the Texas Tech University School of Law, cited a video recording introduced in this episode, which Captain Kirk, Captain of the starship Enterprise, had left for his two most senior officers to play in the event of his death, urging them to overcome their personal animosity.

-Beyer described this fictional recording as one of the first recorded instances of what he called a "video-will".
+Beyer described this fictional recording as one of the first recorded instances of what he called a video-will.

 Political scientists have compared the metaphor of the entrapment in this episode with the deep challenges politicians and administrators feel when confronted with competing factions and lobby groups.

 Home video

 "The Tholian Web" was released in 1988 on LaserDisc in the United States.
 It was published by Paramount Home Video, and was released as a pair with "For the World Is Hollow and I Have Touched the Sky".
 Star Trek titles were popular on the growing home video market in the 1980s, and the Star Trek II film had helped establish the home video market.

-This episode was released in Japan on December 21, 1993 as part of the complete season 3 LaserDisc set, Star Trek: Original Series log.3.
+This episode was released in Japan on December 21, 1993, as part of the complete season 3 LaserDisc set, Star Trek: Original Series log.3.
 A trailer for this and the other episodes was also included on an additional disc, and the episode had English and Japanese audio tracks.
 The cover script was スター・トレック TVサードシーズン for the set.